sous-chefs/users/README.md

 Usage
 =====

+To include just the LWRPs in your cookbook, use:

+    include_recipe "users"

-This cookbook is specific for setting up `sysadmin` group and users for now.
+Otherwise, this cookbook is specific for setting up `sysadmin` group and users with the sysadmins recipe for now.

     include_recipe "users::sysadmins"